-• English-propbank.doc: English propbank annotation guidelines
+• english-propbank.pdf: English PropBank annotation guidelines

-4.4 Treebank/Propbank Merge Notes
+3.4 English Treebank/Propbank Merge Notes

-In Propbank 1.0, propbank annotators often made choices that do not conform with the Treebank parses.
+In the initial Propbank 1.0, annotators often made choices that do not conform with the Treebank parses.
 The discrepancies between the two sources obstruct the study of the syntax and semantic interfaces and pose immediate problems to an automatic semantic role labeling system.
 Some changes were necessary in both the Treebank and PropBank as part of OntoNotes to address this issue.
-More details about the Treebank/ProbBank discrepancies and their reconciliation can be found in Babko-Malaya et al (2006), which can also be found in the file "treebank-propbank-merge.pdf" in the documentation directory of this distribution.
+More details about the Treebank/PropBank discrepancies and their reconciliation can be found in Babko-Malaya et al (2006), which can also be found in the file "treebank-propbank-merge.pdf" in the documentation directory of this distribution.

-4.4.1 Treebank Changes
+3.4.1 Treebank Changes